 The constant commotion of the newsroom was strangely comforting to Richard Lansdown.
-After forty years in broadcasting, he had come to rely on the turbulence associated with covering the happenings of a turbulent world.
+After forty years in broadcasting, he had come to rely on the chaos associated with covering the happenings of a turbulent world.

-He couldn’t even remember the last time he had gotten his hands dirty and done some real reporting.
-His job was to stay abreast of virtually everything he could; he had to at all times, as best he could, be up to speed on whatever was happening on planet earth of any reasonable import to the masses and often even the things that weren't.
-Pop culture was the Frankenstein monster which was assimilating the youth of the world and marginalizing the old and out of touch via passive annexation to the point where one was forced to acknowledge the memes of the day or be considered irrelevant.
-Why else would someone like him know who Snookie is or have any idea what a Gangnam style was?
+He couldn’t even remember the last time he’d gotten his hands dirty and done some real reporting.
+His job was to stay abreast of virtually everything.
+He had to – at all times, as best he could – get up to speed on whatever was happening on planet Earth that was of reasonable import to the masses . . . and many things that weren't.
+Pop culture was Frankenstein’s monster, assimilating the youth of the world, and marginalizing the old and out of touch via passive annexation, to the point where one was forced to acknowledge the memes of the day, or be considered irrelevant.
+Why else would someone like him know who Snookie was or have any idea about “Gangnam style”?

-“Sorry Mr. Lansdown.
-Just trying to make it perfect.”
-She said misunderstanding his amusement.
+“Sorry, Mr. Lansdown.
+Just trying to make it perfect,” she said, misunderstanding his amusement.

 “No, no. It’s quite alright,” he assured her.
-“You know I wanted to dye my hair when it started greying?”
+“You know, I wanted to dye my hair when it started greying?”